📅 Last Updated: January 26, 2026 | New startups added weekly

 Series A Funding Trends for 2025

-The Series A landscape has evolved significantly in 2025.
-Here are the key trends shaping this funding stage:
+The funding landscape at this stage has evolved significantly in 2025.
+Here are the key trends shaping institutional investment:

 1. AI-Native Companies Lead Efficiency

 AI-powered startups are achieving substantially better burn multiples (sub-1.5×) compared to traditional SaaS companies (1.6×), thanks to AI-enhanced operations and automation.
-This efficiency is attracting disproportionate investor attention.
+This efficiency is attracting disproportionate investor attention across AI VC firms.

 2. Profitability Path Required